palantir/atlasdb/docs/source/miscellaneous/doc/adr/0012-batch-timestamp-requests-on-the-client-side.md

 ## Decision

 - Use the `RequestBatchingTimestampService` to coalesce timestamp requests to TimeLock, and enable it by default.
-  This means that a TimeLock client will, at any time, have at most one request in flight to TimeLock.
+  This means that a TimeLock client will, at any time, have at most one timestamp request in flight to TimeLock.
   When a client makes a request, if there is no request in-flight, the request is submitted immediately.
   Otherwise, requests accumulate in a batch.
 Once the in-flight request completes, the batch request is sent as a `getFreshTimestamps` request for the relevant number of timestamps, and the `TimestampRange` returned is distributed